 Imelda Staunton is our Queen (both IRL and in The Crown, TBH)

-Imelda Staunton aka Dolores Umbridge herself will be taking over the role of Queen Elizabeth II for the fifth (and sixth) season of the show, following in the footsteps of Claire Foy and Olivia Coleman.
+Imelda Staunton AKA Dolores Umbridge herself will be taking over the role of Queen Elizabeth II for the fifth (and sixth) season of the show, following in the footsteps of Claire Foy and Olivia Coleman.

-“I’m absolutely thrilled to confirm Imelda Staunton as Her Majesty the Queen for the fifth and final season, taking The Crown into the 21st century,” show creator Peter Morgan said in a statement prior to the Netflix announcement of season six.
-“Imelda is an astonishing talent and will be a fantastic successor to Claire Foy and Olivia Colman.”
+“I’m absolutely thrilled to confirm Imelda Staunton as Her Majesty the Queen for the fifth and final season, taking The Crown into the 21st century,” Morgan said in a statement prior to the Netflix announcement of Season Six.

 Staunton also released a statement at the time, expressing that she is honoured to be a part of the Netflix show.

 “I have loved watching The Crown from the very start,” Staunton told the Hollywood Reporter.

 “As an actor, it was a joy to see how both Claire Foy and Olivia Colman brought something special and unique to Peter Morgan’s scripts.
 I am genuinely honoured to be joining such an exceptional creative team and to be taking The Crown to its conclusion.”

 Imelda Staunton will play Queen Elizabeth II in the fifth and final season of The Crown. pic.twitter.com/hUOob58A9p

 How else will the cast be changing in The Crown Season Five?

 It’s customary for the entire cast to change and age-up every two seasons.
 As we known, that means Elizabeth Debicki taking the reins as Princess Diana in The Crown Season Five.